Juminstock/astar-speedrun/astar/hardhat-example/README.md

 ```

 > [!NOTE]
-> If you're using JavaScript, [follow this Official Hardhat Guide](https://hardhat.org/hardhat-runner/docs/config).
+> If you're using JavaScript, [follow this Official Hardhat Guide ↗](https://hardhat.org/hardhat-runner/docs/config).

 > [!NOTE]
 > If you want to use Astar EVM, just change the RPC.
-Check it out the [Official Astar Documentation](https://docs.astar.network/docs/build/environment/endpoints#public-endpoints).
+Check it out the [Official Astar Documentation ↗](https://docs.astar.network/docs/build/environment/endpoints#public-endpoints).

 ## 5. Deploy smart contracts on Astar Network